-The piping tip is obviously the most crucial and either listed above work for this design.
-For the two-toned look, you can choose any colors you like.
+- Food Coloring: For the two-toned look, choose any colors you like.
 I swear by using gel colors in frosting as liquid colors could alter the texture.
-The Americolor brand, linked above, is what I typically reach for.
-I like to keep some of the frosting white because the color + white really POPS.
-I went with white + pink for these photos, but a purple, blue, orange, red, whatever… would be equally as gorgeous.
-I’m going to explain things a little more in a second, but want you to watch this video first so you know exactly what I’m doing/talking about.
+The Americolor brand is what I typically reach for (I used the fuchsia shade).
+I like to keep some of the frosting white because the color + white really pops.
+I went with white + pink for these photos, but a purple, blue, orange, red, etc. would be equally gorgeous.

 See a little white starting to come out at the top?